St0nkyCheeseMan/St0nkyCheeseMan/README.md

 - 👀 I’m currently interested in AI and web dev.
 - 🌱 I’m currently trying to learn MERN.
 - 💞️ I’m looking to collaborate on hackathon projects.
-- 📫 Please contact me if you're interested in working iwth me.
+- 📫 Please contact me if you're interested in working with me.

 <!---
 UnderManTrollGuy/UnderManTrollGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.